gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-JMESPath-filter-examples-gij-self-managed.md

 `repositories[] | [?starts_with(name, 'repo-prefix')]`

-Lists repositories with names that starts with the specified word.
+This is a filter based on the text in the repository name.
+It lists repositories with the names that starts with the specified word.
+Do note that the declared string format is case-sensitive.

 ## 2\.
 Contains (include)

 `repositories[] | [?contains(name, 'substring')]`

-Lists repositories with names that contains the specified word.
+Lists repositories with the names that contain the specified word.

 ## 3\.
 Contains (exclude)

-`repositories[] | [?!contains(name, '<search_phrase>')]`
+`repositories[] | [?(!contains(name, 'search-phrase'))]`

-Lists repositories with names that does not contain the specified word.
+Lists repositories with the names that do not contain the specified word.

 ## 4\.
 Specific (exact)

-`repositories[] | [?name == 'exact-repo-name')]`
+`repositories[] | [?name == 'exact-repo-name']`

-This is a filter based on the text in the repository name.
-It will list repositories with names that contain the specified word.
-Do note that the declared string format is case-sensitive.
+Lists repositories with the exact specified name.

 <hr>